isc-projects/stork/changelog_unreleased/1704-increase-the-maximum-number-of-displayed-properties-in-the-json-viewer.md

 [func] slawek

-    Increased threshold of paginating nodes in JSON viewer to fit all top-level Kea configuration options on a single page.
+    Increased the number of visible rows per page in the JSON viewer to fit all top-level Kea configuration options on a single page.
     (Gitlab #1704)